Types of governor

 If an ex officio Foundation Governor is unwilling or unable to act as a Governor or has been removed from office under regulation 21(1) then a substitute Governor can be appointed.

-Partnership Governors are appointed by the Governing Body.
-Foundation and foundation special schools without a foundation must have at least two Partnership Governors but no more than a quarter of the total membership of the Governing Body.
+Partnership Governors are appointed by the Governing board.
+Foundation and foundation special schools without a foundation must have at least two Partnership Governors but no more than a quarter of the total membership of the Governing board.
 Only those with the skills needed to contribute to the effective governance and success of the school are eligible for nomination and appointment.

-Where the Governing Body cannot fill all the vacant posts, either because there were too few nominees or because nominees were rejected as ineligible, then the number of Partnership Governors required may be made up by persons nominated by Governors and appointed by the Governing Body in accordance with the criteria defined in Schedule 3 of the Statutory Guidance on School Governance Constitution Regulations.
+Where the Governing board cannot fill all the vacant posts, either because there were too few nominees or because nominees were rejected as ineligible, then the number of Partnership Governors required may be made up by persons nominated by Governors and appointed by the Governing board in accordance with the criteria defined in Schedule 3 of the Statutory Guidance on School Governance Constitution Regulations.

-Associate members are not Governors but are appointed by the Governing Body to bring expertise and experience in specific areas to committees.
+Associate members are not Governors but are appointed by the Governing board to bring expertise and experience in specific areas to committees.
 They may be appointed for a period of between one and four years.
-They may attend full Governing Body meetings and, if they are over 18, the Governing Body may grant voting rights at committee meetings.
+They may attend full Governing board meetings and, if they are over 18, the Governing board may grant voting rights at committee meetings.
 Pupils may be appointed as Student Associate Members (SAMS).

 Academy Appointed Governors

 The specific arrangements for the constitution of Academies’ boards and local governing boards are set out in their individual articles of association.
 Governors may be appointed according to the conditions contained within the articles of association.